dive-be/laravel-wishlist/README.md

 #### Upgrade 🚀

-__This__ is the driver that makes this package shine.
+__> This <__ is the driver that makes this package shine.

 - When the user is browsing your app unauthenticated, the [Cookie driver](#cookie) will be used under the hood to persist the wishlist.
 - When the user is authenticated, the [Eloquent driver](#eloquent) will be used.

 🤌 Best of all?
 You don't have to change anything in your code.

 But hold on, there is more!
-When the user logs in, the wishes can be transitioned over to the database automatically! 🙀

-See [Migrating wishes section](#migrating-wishes) below for additional information.
+When the user logs in, the wishes can be carried over to the database automatically! 🙀 See [Migrating wishes section](#migrating-wishes-) below for additional information.

 ### Preparing Wishable models